wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/2-entity-lists.md

 ### Views

-Selected view(s) define the CDS entity fields, list layout, and the default sort order.
+Selected view(s) define the Common Data Service entity fields, list layout, and the default sort order.

 **Multiple views** - If more than one view has been specified, a drop-down list will be rendered to allow the user to switch between the views.